 Craving some fried chicken?
 Switch it up with some chicken pakoras!
-These deep fried nuggets of chicken made with chickpea flour are packed with spices that deliver a punch of flavours that takes fried chicken to another level!
-Pairs wonderfully with a creamy thick sweet and savoury coconut dip.
+These deep fried nuggets of chicken made with besan (chickpea flour) are packed with spices that deliver a punch of flavours that takes fried chicken to another level!

 When I was approached by Haley from Cheap Recipe Blog to participate in an Oscar themed virtual party, I was super thrilled but also a bit nervous!
 I will be joining Haley and 9 other food bloggers in this challenge to create a recipe that was inspired by our assigned 2017’s Academy Awards nominees for best picture.